NumEconCopenhagen/projects-2024-mikkel-julius-jacob/README.md

 - Jacob Freitag (fht348)

 This repository contains
 1. Inaugural project.
-SOlving the given problem for the course
+Solving the given problem for the course
 2. Data project.
 We fetch data from Danmarksstatestik on fertility, GDP and CPI.
 3. Model project.
 We model  ....
+4. Exam project.
+This folder contains the examproject.